uxlfoundation/oneapi-construction-kit/doc/overview/tutorials/creating-a-new-mux-target/running-new-target-script.rst

      - This is options to be passed through to the llvm backend that need to be set.
 In this case we are telling the backend that vlen is 512.

-Now we will run the script inside the ``OneAPI Construction Kit`` directory:
+Now we will run the script inside the ``oneAPI Construction Kit`` directory:

 .. code:: console